 The Online Induction mini-site and the Induction Reference Book are provided to all new employees to the Office.
-The Online Induction mini-site and Reference Book contain useful information on the Office's strategic direction, structure and roles, policies and procedures and facilities.
+They contain useful information on the Office's strategic direction, structure and roles, policies and procedures and facilities.

-Staff recruited in 2011-12 have provided feedback that the induction process is welcoming and useful in assisting new employees to understand the Office's direction, expectations and processes.
+Staff recruited in 2012-13 have provided feedback that the induction process is welcoming and useful in assisting new employees to understand the Office's direction, expectations and processes.
 The product has also proved valuable for existing staff members to keep them informed and updated about policy and governance issues within the Office.